MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-web-portal.md

 | transactionId  | The Transaction ID used for debugging the session.
 Providers should log this and send it in the notification payload.
 Maximum size is 64 characters.                                     | `transactionId=waoigFfX00yGH3Vb.1`               |
 | market         | The two-letter ISO code of the region settings in the PC.                                                                                                                                | `market=us`                                      |

 The user’s language preference is sent using the Accept-Language header, described in the following table.
-Additionally, if there were any errors that occured during a profile download, they are passed as headers in the next request.
+Additionally, if there were any errors that occurred during a profile download, they are passed as headers in the next request.

 | Header name     | Description  | Example |
 | --- | --- | --- |